plugins {

 -

-You will build a simple micro-service that computes the sum of 2 numbers through a HTTP JSON endpoint.
+You will build a simple microservice that computes the sum of 2 numbers through an HTTP JSON endpoint.

 -